CST495-Roberto-Isaac-Brandon/CST495-Project/README.md

 The following **stretch** user stories are implemented:

 - [ ] User can click on pin point to view details.
-- [ ] User location is updated with map.
 - [ ] Users can rated pins.
 - [ ] Users can comment on pins.
 - [ ] Pins physical grows based on ratings.